otrosien/uuid-jpa-rest-example/README.md

-# JPA/Eclipselink UUID primary key sample
+# JPA/EclipseLink UUID primary key example

 Example project for demoing the use of UUIDs as primary keys in JPA, using Version 1 (time-based) UUIDs by default.